5th Largest Real Estate Law Firm in New York, The Real Deal (October 2019)

 Atlantic City, NJ

-- Provided legal representation to a not-for-profit developer on all facets of a phased major non-casino redevelopment project to provide new facilities for Stockton University and South Jersey Gas.
+- Represented a not-for-profit developer on all facets of a major non-casino redevelopment project to provide new facilities for Stockton University and South Jersey Gas.
 The firm handled all negotiations with municipal and state entities for approvals, redevelopment and PILOT agreements, and incentives as well as land acquisition, leases and bond financing for the project.
-The residential portions of the project are comprised of a 217,000 square foot building on the Boardwalk that provides housing for 533 students, together with 9,000 square feet of retail space.
-The site of the former Atlantic City High School is the location of a new, approximately 56,000 square foot academic building to serve the University.
-A new 866-car garage, which includes ground floor retail space, provides parking for the University as well as for a new 72,000 square foot corporate headquarters for South Jersey Gas Corporation built atop the garage.
+The residential portions of the project are comprised of a 217,000 square foot building on the Boardwalk for housing for 533 students, together with 9,000 square feet of retail space.
+The site of the former Atlantic City High School is the location of the approximately 56,000 square foot academic building that serves the University.
+A 866-car garage, which includes ground floor retail space, provides parking for the University, as well as for a 72,000 square foot corporate headquarters for South Jersey Gas Corporation that was built atop the garage.
 Phase 2 of the University’s second residence hall is scheduled for completion in May 2023 and includes a 135,000 square foot, six-story, $69.3 million building.

 - Represented a major casino owner in connection with the redevelopment of a portion its site to bring a state-of-the art conference center to its gaming facility.